 Auxiliary clubs on the campus include departmental organizations; pre-professional study groups; hobby groups; regional, international, and denominational fellowships; mission groups; and prayer fellowships.

 The great variety of student clubs on Wheaton’s campus offer many opportunities for students to collaborate with their peers who have like interests, hobbies, and passions.
 With genres of clubs ranging from academic honor societies, performance, publication, social justice, and special interest groups, there is something for everyone.
 Each year more than forty student clubs drive an array of programming including lectures, plays, political debates, prayer vigils, multi-cultural festivals, international service trips, a fair-trade market, business competitions, and much more.
-These student-initiated and managed clubs truly enrich the atmosphere of Wheaton College, providing avenues for students to express their passions and interests, develop leadership and management skills, and have a ton of fun!
+These student-initiated and managed clubs truly enrich the atmosphere of Wheaton College, providing avenues for students to express their passions and interests within the boundaries established by the Community Covenant, develop leadership and management skills, and have a ton of fun!